Testing times for India in race to head off coronavirus epidemic

 NEW DELHI, April 6 (Reuters) - India, like a lot of countries plunged into crisis by the pandemic, is struggling to ramp up testing for the coronavirus, but in few places would the odds of containing the disease appear so bleak should domestic transmission start to multiply.

-Officials hope to be testing 20,000 people daily by the end of the week, four times the current rate.
+Officials hope to be testing 20,000 people daily by the end of the week, twice the current rate.

 Since India's first case was confirmed on Jan.
-30, they have only conducted 90,000 tests, having focused efforts on identifying people who had come in contact with anyone who has tested positive.
+30, India has conducted only a little over 96,000 tests, having focused efforts on identifying those who had come in contact with people who have tested positive.

 The results show 4,067 people are infected, and 107 have died of the respiratory disease.

-"We are increasing our testing capacity progressively," said Lav Agarwal, joint secretary in the Indian health ministry leading the effort to tackle the spread of infections.
+Lav Agarwal, joint secretary in the Indian health ministry leading the effort to tackle the spread of infections, said the country was increasing its testing capacity gradually.

 "We should be not be panicking, we should be preparing," Agarwal said.